slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Append_concatenate_extract_grep_Linux_log.md

 ```

-### Splitting the fasta headers of a single multi-fasta files
+### Splitting the fasta headers of a single multi-fasta file

 * Installing pyfaidx using conda